Logy777/web-go-docker/README.md

 # web-go-docker
-this repo is using for study purposes
+This repo is using for study purposes according to this original [article](https://semaphoreci.com/community/tutorials/how-to-deploy-a-go-web-application-with-docker)